Between Fences: About This Exhibition

-We may hardly notice them, but fences are dominant features in our lives and in our history.
-There are thousands of types, millions of miles, and countless rivals have seized post, rail, panel, and wire to stake their claims.
-In 1871, the Department of Agriculture estimated the total value of fences in the United States at 1.7 billion, a sum almost equal to the national debt.
+We hardly notice them, but fences are dominant features in our lives and in our history.
+There are thousands of types and they span millions of miles of the American countryside.
+Countless rivals seized post, rail, panel, and wire to stake their claims to land and resources.
+In 1871, the Department of Agriculture estimated the total value of fences in the United States at $1.7 billion, a sum almost equal to the national debt.
 Our past is defined by the cutting point of barbed steel and the rhythm of a white picket.

 Built of hedge, concrete, wood and metal, the fence skirts our properties and is central to the American landscape.
-Between Fences will enlighten audiences who live surrounded by these familiar objects whose history and meaning they hardly suspect.
-They will discover how tightly the fence is entwined with politics, industry, and daily life.
-The ability to expose the unexpected within the familiar – while revealing to visitors something about themselves – will be the exhibition’s great strength.
+Between Fences enlightened audiences who live surrounded by these familiar objects whose history and meaning they hardly suspect.
+Visitors discovered how tightly the fence is entwined with politics, industry, and daily life.
+And, they were asked to think beyond physical fences and consider the metaphorical and cultural fences that Americans face – from racial and cultural differences to neighborhood and familial relationships.
+Our lives are full of boundaries – seen and unseen.
+The ability to expose the unexpected within the familiar – while revealing to visitors something about themselves – was one of Between Fences’ great strengths.Read More